Set and get hyperparameters in scikit-learn#

 For more information on the model hyperparameter C, refer to the documentation.
 Be aware that we will focus on linear models in an upcoming module.

-We can also change the parameter of a model after it has been created with the set_params method, which is available for all scikit-learn estimators.
+We can also change the hyperparameter of a model after it has been created with the set_params method, which is available for all scikit-learn estimators.
 For example, we can set C=1e-3, fit and evaluate the model:

 model.set_params(classifier__C=1e-3)